AdobeDocs/experience-manager-65.en/help/forms/developing/invoking-aem-forms-using-java.md

 ## Invoking a short-lived process using the Invocation API {#invoking-a-short-lived-process-using-the-invocation-api}

 You can invoke a short-lived process using the Java Invocation API.
 When you invoke a short-lived process using the Invocation API, you pass required parameter values by using a `java.util.HashMap` object.
-For each parameter to pass to a service, invoke the `java.util.HashMap` object's `put` method and specify the name-value pair that is required by the service in order to perform the specified operation.
+For each parameter to pass to a service, invoke the `java.util.HashMap` object's `put` method and specify the name-value pair that is required by the service to perform the specified operation.
 Specify the exact name of the parameters that belong to the short-lived process.

 >[!NOTE]
 >